alexsokolek2/MarkDuplicates/README.md

 Version 1.0.0.6, May 21, 2024, Updated version for release.
 Comment changes only.

 Version 1.0.0.7, May 25, 2024, Added elapsed time status and adjustable threads.

+Version 1.0.0.8, May 25, 2024, Added volatile attribute to thread critical identifiers.